Historic Arctic outbreak brings dangerous cold, snow and ice to central and southern U.S.

 The climax of the cold air outbreak is expected Monday night, when temperatures between minus-10 and minus-15 could pour as far south as the Texas Panhandle, with single digits and teens making it to the Gulf of Mexico.
 Houston could start early Tuesday at 10 degrees, which would be its coldest reading since 1989.

-Oklahoma City may hit minus-11 on Tuesday morning, a temperature not observed there since 1916.
+Oklahoma City may hit minus-11 on Tuesday morning, a temperature not observed there in 116 years.
 In Texas, the electrical grid was under strain because of heavy demand from the impending cold.

 The cold air’s push south is associated with a deep dip in the jet stream, a narrow river of strong upper-level winds slicing across the country.
 A steep temperature contrast between the frigid air and relatively mild air to the south and east will spark winter storms that are poised to bring a rare dose of prolonged winter weather to tens of millions.